 - Covid-19 Case Investigation

-Currently, all fees associated with this course have been waived, making it one of the few free online college courses with certificates in our ranking.
+Currently, all fees associated with this public health course have been waived, making it one of the few free courses with certificates to show potential employers.

 #5—English for Career Development